fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 ![Set Load Date]({{ site.baseurl }}/images/set-current-date.jpeg)

+(here I assume that having a daily log is fine: only the last execution of the day will be logged, previous ones will be overwritten)

 ## How a standard Job will look like

-A standard job will performs the following tasks:
+All standard jobs that performs a specific task will share a similar structure:

-- first we define a starting point
+- we define a starting point
-- then we will call the transformation `general_log_start` that will put one row in a log table, so we know that the job has started
+- then we will call the transformation `general_log_start` (it puts on the log table a row informing us that that the job has started)
 - then we call one or more transformations (or sub-jobs) that will perform the taks we need, eg. import some data, update a table, etc.
 - when everything is okay (green connections) we will call the `general_log_end` transformation called `general_log_end OK`
 - when anything goes wrong (red connections) we will call the `general_log_end` transformation called `general_log_end KO`

-and will look like this:
+and here's how it will look like in Kettle:

 ![Standard Job]({{ site.baseurl }}/images/standard-job.jpeg)

-for logging reasons, we will define two parameters on each of our jobs:
+as we can see from the picture above, I have defined two parameters:

 - flagtipotabella eg. `DWH`, `Web App`, `Other`
 - nometrasformazione eg. `job_update_patients`, `job_send_email`

+those parameters will be used for logging purposes by the `general_log_start` and `general_log_end` jobs.

 ## General Log Start